Software-Based Dialogue Systems: Survey, Taxonomy and Challenges: Design and implementation (SQ3)

 \item \textit{Intent/entity (I/E) classifier}.
 A standardized approach for developing NLU modules is the use of machine learning classifiers for automated, adaptive intent and entity recognition.
 In this domain, intents are defined as the user intentions, while entities are the topics these intents refer to.
 The use of pre-trained models through manual annotation and model evolution through runtime user interaction allows processing user input messages and to predict with a certain probability the most accurate response based on the intents and entities predicted from that message.
 I/E classification can be developed using a wide variety of classifiers, including Support Vector Machine (SVM) \cite{Mu2017-sk} and fuzzy logic (clustering) \cite{Chetty2015-vp}.

-\item \textit{Web services}.
-Given the exponential growth of conversational agents in a wide variety of domains and business cases (as reported in \ref{subsec:f2}), several web-service solutions for their development, deployment and maintenance have emerged in recent years.
-They are designed as web-based service providers for designing and training as well as operating chatbots in an easy-to-use, decoupled and scalable environment.
+\item \textit{\ed{Third-party systems}}.
+Given the increasing growth of conversational agents in a wide variety of domains (F1), several \ed{third-party} solutions for their development, deployment and maintenance have emerged in recent years. \ed{Using as reference the categorization presented by Pereira et al. \cite{Pereira_2018}, these third-party systems include libraries, frameworks, platforms and services designed as feature providers which cover from designing and training NLU modules to develop, deploy and operate chatbots in an easy-to-use, decoupled and scalable environment}.
 As reported by Safi et al. \cite{Safi2020-cy}, these solutions typically allow the combination of machine learning (i.e., I/E classifiers) and rule-based approaches for NLU tasks.
-Some examples include commercial solutions like Google Dialogflow \footnote{https://cloud.google.com/dialogflow/docs}, Amazon Lex \footnote{https://docs.aws.amazon.com/lexv2/latest/dg/what-is.html}, IBM Watson \footnote{https://www.ibm.com/watson} and Microsoft Luis \footnote{https://azure.microsoft.com/en-us/services/cognitive-services/language-understanding-intelligent-service/}.
+Some examples include commercial solutions like Google Dialogflow\footnote{https://cloud.google.com/dialogflow/docs} \ed{(platform)}, Amazon Lex\footnote{https://docs.aws.amazon.com/lexv2/latest/dg/what-is.html} \ed{(platform)}, IBM Watson\footnote{https://www.ibm.com/watson} \ed{(platform)} and Microsoft Luis\footnote{https://azure.microsoft.com/en-us/services/cognitive-services/language-understanding-intelligent-service/} \ed{(service)}.
 Despite being proprietary software solutions, all of them include some kind of free-tier service (e.g., limited by the number of features or the amount of data that can be processed).
-Among open-source solutions, the most popular is Rasa \footnote{https://rasa.com/}, which has become a technical reference in the conversational AI community.
+Among open-source solutions, the most popular is Rasa \footnote{https://rasa.com/} \ed{(framework)}, which has become a technical reference in the conversational AI community.
+Finally, some dialogue engines like Chatterbot\footnote{https://github.com/gunthercox/ChatterBot} (library) provide access to utility NLU modules for training, testing and generating conversational agents, which despite requiring logic from a specific programming language they generally offer higher degrees of customization and integration \cite{Perez-Soler_2021}.